Steve Wiegenstein

 speakers bureau

-I'm delighted to be rejoining the Missouri Speakers Bureau, a joint project of the Missouri Humanities Council and the State Historical Society of Missouri.
+I'm very happy to be rejoining the Missouri Speakers Bureau, a joint project of the Missouri Humanities Council and the State Historical Society of Missouri.
 Libraries and other nonprofit organizations have access to a wide range of speakers on Missouri-related topics.
 And if they're located in a rural area, defined as any county outside of St. Louis, Jackson, Greene, or Boone, the speakers are free!
 It's the bargain of the century.
-My topic this time around is "Missouri's Utopian Communities."
+My topic this time around is "The Great Tornado of 1925."
+It's a talk that has grown out of my research for the fifth and final Daybreak novel, which will be coming out in 2026 (more about that later!)
 Here's a link to the Speakers Bureau webpage about my presentation.
 E-mail me if you're interested!
-I have presentations scheduled for Canton on January 31 and Rolla on February 17.
+Next up: Viburnum Branch of the Ozark Regional Library, 6 p.m., Thursday, October 9 Ste.
+Genevieve Museum Learning Center, 6 p.m., Wednesday, November 5..

 FEELING HONORED